 BY PASTOR T. O. BANSO

-Before the children of Israel went to that battle, they went up to the house of God to inquire of God which of the tribes of Israel should go up first to battle against the tribe of Benjamin, and the LORD said Judah.
+Before the children of Israel went to that battle, they went up to the house of God to inquire of God which of the tribes of Israel should go up first to battle against the tribe of Benjamin, and the LORD said that Judah should go first.
 They went to the battle, following God’s instruction.
 Unfortunately, instead of defeating the Benjamites, all the other tribes of Israel were roundly defeated.

 After the erring tribe of Benjamin had defeated the other tribes of Israel the second time, the Israelites were not bitter against God, though they cried and fasted and sacrificed to God.
 That showed they still trusted Him; they had not given up on God for disappointing them!